mike-adeyemi/retail_sales_insights/README.md

-### Validation & Discovery
+### Discovery
+What do we discover?

-•	Revenue trends showed seasonal fluctuations, with peak sales in January.
+-	Revenue trends showed seasonal fluctuations, with peak sales in January.
-•	Certain product categories had high returns (Food and Beverages), impacting profitability.
+-	Certain product categories had high returns (Food and Beverages), impacting profitability.

 # Recommendations
 #### A. Optimize Product Strategy